OUR PROGRAM

 Safety

-Residents live in a secure, sober environment that promotes stability and peace of mind while focusing on recovery and life goals.
+Residents live in a secure, sober environment designed to promote clarity, stability, and peace of mind while focusing on recovery, reintegration, and life goals.

 Support

-We provide guidance, accountability, and peer support to help residents navigate transition, build resilience, and stay on track.
+Residents benefit from guidance, accountability, and peer support that help them navigate transition, build resilience, and stay focused on progress.

 Structure

-Clear expectations, routines, and responsibilities promote personal responsibility, consistency, and forward progress.
+Clear expectations, consistent routines, and shared responsibility support personal growth, discipline, and forward momentum.

 Who we serve